One of the toughest roadblocks people face when purchasing a home is saving up for the down payment and closing costs.

 - Loans can be used for most kinds of residences, except for mobile homes.

 - Lower interest rates offered as incentives for eligible areas.
-Can be used in conjunction with conventional, FHA, USDA and VA programs.

 - Income limits vary by loan, location, and household size.